DuresameenShafi/Book-library/README.md

 I created a website using JavaScript and Firebase.
 Initially, I designed a login page using Firebase Authentication, where users can log in with their Gmail or Google accounts.
 Additionally, users have the option to reset their passwords if needed.

-Once logged in, users are redirected to the home.html page.
+Once logged in, users are redirected to the home page.
 This page features a navbar, where users can find a signout button and a "Shop" option.

 Clicking on the "Shop" option enables users to add books to their cart and proceed to place orders.